 Senator McCain– Could I just mention one thing?
 Arguably the most impactful, efficient, most admired ambassador of our time was Jeane Kirkpatrick.
 I would look at the way Jeane Kirkpatrick conducted herself and represented our nation in the United Nations.
 Do you agree?

-Michelle Van Cleave– And on that note and wonder tribute to Jeane, thank you both for being here.
+Michelle Van Cleave– And on that note and wonderful tribute to Jeane, thank you both for being here.
 Just join me in a round of applause.